Geometric inequalities, stability results and Kendall's problem in spherical space: Introduction

-In the following, we focus on what became known as `Kendall's Problem' or `Kendall's Conjecture' and in particular on its geometric foundations (for surveys and background information, see \cite[Note 9 for Sec.~10.4]{SW2008}, \cite{Reitzner2010}, \cite{Calka2013}, \cite{Schnsurvey2}, \cite{Hug2013}, \cite{HugReitzner2016}, and the recent work \cite{BonnetDiss2017}, \cite{BonnetCalkaReitzner2016}).
-So far this line of investigation was only considered in the Euclidean setting.
-In our present work, we now formulate and investigate a spherical analogue.
+In the following, we focus on what became known as `Kendall's Problem' or `Kendall's Conjecture' and in particular on its geometric foundations (see \cite[Chap.~12]{HS24} for surveys and background information, \cite[Note 9 for Sec.~10.4]{SW2008}, and \cite{BonnetDiss2017,BonnetCalkaReitzner2016,Calka2013,Hug2013,HugReitzner2016,Reitzner2010,Schnsurvey2}).
+Prior to our work, this line of investigation has been exclusively explored in the Euclidean setting.
+In the present investigation, we formulate and study a spherical analogue.
+An analysis of the problem in hyperbolic space has been initiated in \cite{Herold, HH+}.
 To recall the problem in Euclidean space, consider a stationary and isotropic Poisson line process in the Euclidean plane and denote the almost surely unique cell containing the origin by $Z_0$.
-This cell is called the {\em zero cell} or {\em Crofton cell}.
-In the foreword of the first edition of \cite{SKM}, David G. Kendall stated the following conjecture: The conditional law for the shape of $Z_0$, given the area $A(Z_0)$, converges weakly, as $A(Z_0)\rightarrow\infty$, to the degenerate law concentrated at the circular shape.
+This cell is called the {\em Crofton cell} or {\em zero cell}.
+In the foreword of the first edition of \cite{SKM} from 1987, David G. Kendall stated the following conjecture: The conditional law for the shape of $Z_0$, given the area $A(Z_0)$, converges weakly, as $A(Z_0)\rightarrow\infty$, to the degenerate law concentrated at the circular shape.
 This conjecture was strongly supported by heuristic arguments from R. Miles \cite{Milesheuristic}.
-Two years later, a proof was given by Kovalenko in \cite{Kov1}.
+Two years later, Kovalenko gave a proof in \cite{Kov1}.
 Kovalenko also provided a simplified proof in \cite{Kov2} and an extension to the typical cell of a Poisson--Voronoi tessellation in the plane in \cite{Kov3}.
 Further extensions to arbitrary dimensions and not necessarily isotropic Poisson hyperplane tessellations were made in \cite{HRS}, where the size of the Crofton cell was measured by the volume.
 In \cite{HRS2} the problem was extended and solved for typical cells of stationary Poisson--Voronoi tessellations in arbitrary dimensions and the size was measured by an intrinsic volume.
-In \cite{LC} a very general setting with a very general class of size functionals was considered, containing the aforementioned results as special cases.
-In \cite{HSf}, Kendall's Problem was extended to the typical $k$-faces of a Poisson hyperplane tessellation ($k\in2,\ldots,d-1\}$) and in \cite{HSpv} to the typical $k$-faces of a Poisson--Voronoi tessellation.
+In \cite{LC} a very general setting with a very general class of size functionals was considered, containing the aforementioned results as special cases, streamlined statements and arguments can be found in \cite[Chap.~12]{HS24}.
+In \cite{HSf}, Kendall's problem was extended to the typical $k$-faces of a Poisson hyperplane tessellation ($k\in2,\ldots,d-1\}$) and in \cite{HSpv} to the typical $k$-faces of a Poisson--Voronoi tessellation.
 In \cite{HSdel} typical cells of Poisson--Delaunay tessellations were considered.
-In all these previous works, geometric inequalities, stability results and polytopal approximation have been crucial ingredients in the analysis.
+In all these previous works, geometric inequalities, stability results and polytopal approximation have been crucial geometric ingredients in addition to the probabilistic analysis.
+References to various applications, including extreme value theory and statistical learning theory, of the results obtained in these works are highlighted in \cite[Notes for Sec.~12.3]{HS24}.